Sasha’s Acute Myeloid Leukemia Story

 - Describe the chemo regimen

-- Three additional rounds of chemo before the bone marrow transplant
+- You had 3 additional rounds of chemo before the bone marrow transplant

-- How long were those infusions for those three rounds
+- How long were the infusions for those 3 rounds?

-- What was the result after the three extra rounds
+- What was the result after the 3 extra rounds?

 - Bone Marrow Transplant